karrot-dev/karrot-docker/README.md

 ## Stats

-Foodsaving Tool reports stats to influxdb using [django-influxdb-metrics](https://github.com/bitlabstudio/django-influxdb-metrics).
+_karrot_ reports stats to influxdb using [django-influxdb-metrics](https://github.com/bitlabstudio/django-influxdb-metrics).

 We can use grafana to visualize them.